icopy-site/awesome/docs/awesome/awesome-delphi.md

 * [Delphi Unit Tests](https://bitbucket.org/NickHodges/delphi-unit-tests).
 Set of unit tests for Delphi's libraries.
 Delphi community members are encouraged to fork the repository, add tests, and create a pull request.
 Embarcadero employees are particularly encouraged to add tests from the internal tests that are run with official Delphi builds.

-* [madDisAsm](http://help.madshi.net/madDisAsm.htm).
-The package features a full x86 disassembler including MMX, 3dNow enhanced, SSE and SSE2 support.
-The disassembler can examine a single x86 instruction (see ParseCode) or a full function (see ParseFunction) and either return a short analysis or a full text disassembly.
-Register contents are watched/followed if possible, this improves the analyses for jump/call targets.
-Case/switch jump tables are automatically detected and handled correctly.
 // *Free **without source** for non-commercial usage (only) with some [conditions](http://help.madshi.net/License.htm).
 Available to download as part of `madCollection` installer (you'll need to install `madExcept` item).
 Pretty well documented.*

 * [Chet - C Header Translator for Delphi](https://github.com/neslib/Chet).
 Chet is a .h-to-.pas translator powered by libclang for Delphi.
 Uses the Clang compiler to parse header files, resulting in more accurate translations that require fewer manual adjustments.